timm/tested/docs/onFishr.md

 ### Bonus marks
 As part of the results section:

-- Repeat the above for many-goal problems.
+Repeat the above for many-goal problems.

-- Perform a _REQUIREMENTS STUDY_
+Perform a _REQUIREMENTS STUDY_
 - For 5 humans, run 5 repertory grids studies.
 - Compare the results:
   - against a recursive bi-clustering  of the data plus some hierarchical feature selection
   - against results from other humans
   - Is there anyway way the intra-human views (or the view between human an data) can be aligned?
+(HINT: maybe not)
+- Include a commentary on your experience with rep grids (any surprises?)

-- Perform a _FEBRUARY STUDY_ (requires an explanation facility, as described above)
+Perform a _FEBRUARY STUDY_ (requires an explanation facility, as described above)
 - If analysts used budget $B_0$ in January to reach some conclusions, what is learned such that this kind of future analysis gets simpler.
 - So pretend its February and we have come back to a some similar problem (like what was studied in January).
 Using what was learned in January, can the same task be solved with less budget $B_1 < B_0$?

-- Perform an _ABLATION STUDY_:
+Perform an _ABLATION STUDY_:
 - Given a preferred method $M$ containing two to four main ideas
   - Disable (or change) each one  thing.
 If anything get worse, declare that thing important.

-- Perform an _HPO study_:
+Perform an _HPO study_:
 - Apply these minimal sampling methods to learning good $Z$ values for a learner
 - Your goal should be to compare your minimal sampling methods with some established optimization method.

 ### Word limit